Low Calorie High Protein Meals in Australia - Ranked 2026

 - #3.
 Core Powerfoods Japanese Chicken Curry - Protein Score 9.9/10 · Clean Score 8.2/10 · 40.6g/serve

-Protein Score 7.9/10.
-Strength Meals Co's Chicken Laksa Soup earns its top-three spot by being the cleanest ready meal we scored in this guide.
-It delivers 21.8g of protein per serve for just 87 calories per 100g, making it a lighter option than many of the denser pasta or rice-based ready meals.
-The real win here is its Clean Score of 9.6, driven by a simple list with only two additives.
-This makes it an easy pick for anyone prioritising clean ingredients without sacrificing a solid protein hit.
-You can find this one the supermarket freezer aisle.
+With a Protein Score of 7.9/10, the Strength Meals Co Chicken Laksa Soup is our cleanest pick across all the ready meals we scored.
+It delivers 21.8g of protein per serve while keeping calories low at just 87 per 100g, making it a much lighter option than the denser pasta or rice dishes.
+Its standout feature is a category-leading Clean Score of 9.6/10, earned from a very simple list with only 2 additives.
+For anyone wanting a high-protein soup without a long list of thickeners and gums, this is the one to the supermarket freezer aisle.

 - #4.
 Fitness Outcomes Australia Chicken Massaman with Coconut Turmeric Rice & Green Beans - Protein Score 9.8/10 · Clean Score 8.0/10 · 33.6g/serve